An Island Wide Bee Keeping Operation Dedicated To Pollinating Local Flavors

-Dedicated to providing delicious honey is only one of the missions of this company.
-Also interested in exploring the interaction with bees and the local eco-system, Falinski has taken on apprentices and eager learners to learn about bee pollination on O‘ahu.
+Falinski has taken on apprentices to learn about bee pollination on O‘ahu.
 While bee keeping can be a hot and sticky endeavor, working with bees can be one of the most rewarding experiences.
 Not only do you get to collect some rich warm honey, but taking apart the hive means that you also get to see a beehive in action.
 Whether it’s by watching a queen pump out 25,000 eggs a day, or watching worker bees build hexagonal cubicles to store honey and pupa, there is an endless interest to be had in these tiny, winged creatures.

 At Nalo Meli, their bees are kept not only to produce honey but also as important pollination tools in O‘ahu’s eco-system.
 According to the FDA, approximately 250,000 different species of flowering plants require bees for pollination so their impact on the environment cannot be understated.